fedapo/fedapo.github.io/career/cv_eng.md

 ## Programming Languages

 **C/C++**
-: Deep knowledge of latest standards (C++11/14/17) gained with long work experience.
-Usage of the Standard Template Library (STL).
-Daily usage of some of the main commercial IDE's (Visual Studio, Vosual Studio Code, Eclipse).
+: Deep knowledge of latest standards (C++11/14/17/20) gained with long work experience.
+Usage of the Standard Template Library (STL) and Boost.
+Knowledge of some of the main IDE's (Visual Studio, Visual Studio Code, Eclipse).

 **Java**
 : Work experience.
 Servlet programming for server-side web application development.
 Network programming for device communication.